-- 1. All requests for funds must be submitted on a Reimbursement Request.
+- 1. All requests for funds and accounting for advances must be submitted on a Reimbursement Request form.
 A copy is included. - 2.
-All reimbursement requests must be submitted no later than sixty days after the last travel day of a trip or event.
-Submissions after ninety days will be automatically denied.
+All reimbursement requests must be submitted no later than 60 days after the last travel day of a trip or event.
+Submissions after 90 days will typically be denied.
 Any advances not accounted for within this time period must be returned.
-Please note that any advances not accounted for will become accounts receivable and reported to the conference. - You will only be reimbursed for travel on the days you were scheduled to travel or attend an event.
+Please note that any advances not accounted for will become accounts receivable and reported to the Conference. - You will only be reimbursed for travel on the days you were scheduled to travel or attend an event.
 International travelers will frequently need an extra day on either end of an event.
 This is anticipated.
-All other extensions must receive prior approval on a case-by-case basis or they will not be reimbursed. - 4.
-All requests must include a receipt for each reimbursable item, with the exception of meals. - 5.
+All other extensions must receive prior approval on a case-bycase basis or they will not be reimbursed. - 4.
+Requests should include a receipt, when possible, for non-meal-related reimbursable items. - 5.
 Send all original documents (including receipts) to the WSO. - 6.
 Travel expenses are typically reimbursable for portal-to-portal expenses. - 7.
-The Internal Revenue Service does not allow for personal phone calls as a reimbursable expense.
+The Internal Revenue Service (IRS) does not allow for personal phone calls as a reimbursable expense.